Encompassing all aspects of gardening, The Organic Gardeners is a radio program tailored to home gardeners of all skill levels.

 Jessica’s two weekly gardening columns for the Pittsburgh Tribune-Review have been enjoyed by readers for over eight years.
 Her fourth book, Attracting Beneficial Bugs to the Garden: A Natural Approach to Pest Control (Timber Press, 2014), was named one of Martha Stewart Living magazine’s 12 Favorite Gardening Books.
 It was also awarded the American Horticultural Society’s Book Award.

 Jessica blogs about gardening in weekly features for both SavvyGardening.com and HobbyFarms.com.
 She’s been teaching tips and techniques for gardening organically for over 20 years.
 Jessica lives northwest of Pittsburgh with her husband and son, seven chickens, and two ornery hermit crabs.

 The Organic Gardener’s co-host Doug Oster is an Emmy award winner.
 He conceived, wrote, produced and starred in “The Gardens of Pennsylvania” for PBS, which won the Emmy for Outstanding Documentary.
-He’s also been the Pittsburgh Post-Gazette’s Backyard Gardener for nearly 20 years.
-His weekly “Digging with Doug” video blog for the Post-Gazette has been awarded highest honors (Gold Award) from the Garden Writers Association.
+He’s also the Pittsburgh Tribune Review’s home and garden editor.
+His video work has been awarded highest honors (Gold Award) from the Garden Writers Association.

 He was one of the creators of Red, Ripe and Roasted, a tomato and garlic festival which collects fresh produce from gardeners for the hungry.
 His most satisfying accomplishment though was founding Cultivating Success, a garden program for foster and adoptive children.